Fluctuations and first-passage properties of systems of Brownian particles with reset: Acknowledgements

 \section{Acknowledgements}

-We are very grateful to Satya N. Majumdar for advice and to Naftali R. Smith for useful discussions.
+We are very grateful to Satya N. Majumdar for advice and to Pavel Sasorov and Naftali R. Smith for useful discussions.
 We acknowledge support from the Israel Science Foundation (ISF) through Grants No. 531/20 (OV and MA) and 1499/20 (BM).